jina-ai/jina/docs/how-to/opentelemetry-migration.md

 ## Update Grafana dashboard

-The OpenTelemetry [Histogram](https://opentelemetry.io/docs/reference/specification/metrics/api/#histogram) provides quantile window buckets automatically unlike the Prometheus [Summary](https://prometheus.io/docs/concepts/metric_types/#summary) instrument.
-The required quantile window needed to be manually configured.
-This would then be available as a separate time series metric.
+The OpenTelemetry [Histogram](https://opentelemetry.io/docs/reference/specification/metrics/api/#histogram) provides quantile window buckets automatically (unlike the Prometheus [Summary](https://prometheus.io/docs/concepts/metric_types/#summary) instrument.)
+You need to manually configure the required quantile window.
+This will then be available as a separate time series metric.

 In addition, the OpenTelemetry Counter/UpDownCounter instruments do not add the `_total` suffix to the base metric name.

-The Prometheus queries in Grafana need to be adapted as follows:
+To adapt Prometheus queries in Grafana:
-- The average or the desired quantile window time series data can be queried from Prometheus using the [histogram_quantile](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_quantile) function.
+- Use the [histogram_quantile](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_quantile) function to query the average or desired quantile window time series data from Prometheus.
 For example, to view the 0.99 quantile of the `jina_receiving_request_seconds` metric over the last 10 minutes, use query `histogram_quantile(0.99, rate(http_request_duration_seconds_bucket[10m]))`.
 - Remove the `_total` prefix from the Counter/UpDownCounter metric names.

 You can download a [sample Grafana dashboard JSON file](https://github.com/jina-ai/example-grafana-prometheus/blob/main/grafana-dashboards/flow-histogram-metrics.json) and import it into Grafana to get started with some pre-built graphs.